fraygit/JobApplicationTracker/README.md

 2. **Data & Business Layer**
    - Contains the core business logic and data access code.
    - Responsible for processing application data, enforcing business rules, and interacting with the database or storage.

+3. **Test Layer**
+   - Contains the unit test code for the business layers.

 ## Assumptions